M4 corridor

-The M4 corridor is an area in the United Kingdom adjacent to the M4 motorway, which runs from London to South Wales.
+The M4 corridor is an area in the United Kingdom adjacent to the M4 motorway, which runs from London to West Wales.
 It is a major hi-tech hub.
-Important cities and towns linked by the M4 include (from east to west) London, Slough, Bracknell, Maidenhead, Reading, Newbury, Swindon, Bath, Bristol, Newport, Cardiff, Port Talbot and Swansea.
+Important cities and towns linked by the M4 include (from east to west) London, Slough, Bracknell, Maidenhead, Reading, Newbury, Swindon, Chippenham, Bath, Bristol, Caldicot, Magor, Newport, Cardiff, Llanharan, Port Talbot, Swansea and Llanelli.
 The area is also served by the Great Western Main Line, the South Wales Main Line, and London Heathrow Airport.
-Technology companies with major operations in the area include Adobe, Amazon, Citrix Systems, Dell, Huawei, Lexmark, LG, Microsoft, Novell, Nvidia, O2, Oracle, Panasonic, SAP, and Symantec.
+Technology companies with major operations in the area include Adobe, Amazon, Citrix Systems, Dell, Dragon International Studios, Lexmark, LG, Microsoft, Novell, Nvidia, O2, Oracle, Panasonic, SAP, Siemens Mobility, Symantec and Vodafone.

 England

 Reading International Business Park.
 This crescent of offices beside the A33 are home to Verizon, a telecommunications company.
 They were formerly the European headquarters of WorldCom before its demise.

 The east end of the English M4 corridor is home to a large number of technology companies, particularly in Berkshire, Swindon and the Thames Valley.
 For this reason this part of the M4 corridor is sometimes described as England's "Silicon Valley".
 Slough, Windsor, Maidenhead, Reading, Bracknell and Newbury are the main towns in the Berkshire stretch of the M4.

 Reading is home to many information technology and financial services businesses, including Cisco, Microsoft, ING Direct, Oracle, Prudential, Yell Group and Ericsson.
 Vodafone has a major corporate campus in Newbury, O2 plc is in Slough.
 Maidenhead is the home of Hutchison 3G UK's headquarters and Tesla Motors' UK head office.

 Investment has gradually spread westwards since the 1980s.
 In the west, the interchange of the M4 and M5 motorways north of Bristol had seen considerable growth of industries by the mid 1990s.